-Malnutrition among younger women is concentrated in specific countries.
-More than half of undernutrition-related deaths among women aged 15 to 49 occur in just five countries, including India, Pakistan, Bangladesh, Indonesia, and Madagascar.
-Similarly, more than half of all obesity-related deaths among young women occur in a handful of countries, including India, Indonesia, China, Pakistan, and Brazil.
-Note India, Pakistan, and Indonesia appear on both lists, because they are struggling with “double burdens” of malnutrition.
+Malnutrition among women of reproductive age is concentrated in fifteen countries.
+More than half of the annual (2019) 10,500 deaths from nutritional deficiencies among women aged 15 to 49 occur in just five countries including India, Pakistan, Bangladesh, Brazil, and Indonesia.
+Similarly more than half of the 204,000 obesity-related deaths among young women occur in a five countries including India, Indonesia, China, Pakistan, and Brazil.

-For example, in India an estimated 1,937 young women aged 15 to 49 die from nutritional deficiencies, while 35,200 die from obesity-related causes.
-In Pakistan, an estimated 1,585 young women die from undernutrition, while 10,198 die from obesity-related causes.
-And in Indonesia, an estimated 495 young women die from undernutrition, while 21,151 die from obesity-related causes.
+For example, in India an estimated 1,900 young women aged 15 to 49 die from nutritional deficiencies each year, while 35,000 die from obesity-related causes.
+In Pakistan, an estimated 1,600 young women die from undernutrition, while 10,000 die from obesity-related causes.
+In Brazil, 7,900 women die from obesity compared to 800 women from nutritional deficiencies.
+And in Indonesia, an estimated 500 young women die from undernutrition, while 20,000 die from obesity-related causes.
 As deaths from undernutrition fall in most countries, deaths from obesity are rising, often precipitously.

-In addition to reducing deaths among young women from undernutrition and obesity, the world needs an all-out assault on micronutrient deficiencies among women, with a special focus on anemia.
+In addition to the risks of underweight and obesity, micronutrient deficiencies cause a large burden of disability, especially anemia, and related deaths.
 For example, in India, one-half of all women aged 15 to 49 (195 million) are anemic and almost half of all women enter pregnancy underweight, according to research by Diane Coffey.
 Many western and central African countries are also struggling with anemia prevalence rates of above 50%.

 Iron deficiency is a risk factor in 42,000 deaths among women aged 15 to 49, with most deaths in India, Nigeria, Pakistan, the Democratic Republic of Congo, and Ethiopia.
-In many of these countries, anemia deaths among young women have plateaued, including in India, Nigeria, Pakistan, and Ethiopia, according to the GBD.
-As a result, no country is on track to meet the World Health Assembly target of halving the number of women of reproductive age who are anemic by 2025.
-In fact, of all the nutrition targets, reducing anemia is the most off-track, according to the Global Nutrition Report.
+In many of these countries, anemia-related deaths among young women are not falling, including in India, Nigeria, Pakistan, and Ethiopia, according to the GBD.